aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/Wander.md

 # Wander
-Periodically performs [MoveTowards](../../EntityControl/EntityControl%20Methods.md#movetowards) call after a random amount of time passed on the entity to a random position or the closest possible before unable to move further towards it.
+Periodically performs a [MoveTowards](../../EntityControl/EntityControl%20Methods.md#movetowards) call after a random amount of time passed on the entity to a random position or the closest possible before unable to move further towards it.
 The range of movement, maximum time period to wait between wanders and the max distance to move to between wanders are all configurable.

 ## Frequency meaning
 The maximum time in frames to wait before moving again.
 The minimum is always the 1/3 of the maximum.